iecloudbird/iecloudbird/README.md

 ## 👋 Hi, I'm Shean
-🎓 **B.Sc. in Software Design with AI for Cloud Computing**
-Technological University of Shannon

 💻 Passionate about **web development**, **AI**, and creating impactful software solutions.
 ---
 ### 🔍 Current Focus